chenkeyi2013/Tensorflow-model-for-Android/README.md

 		writer = tf.summary.FileWriter(TENSORBOARD_LOG, g1)
 		writer.close()
 		-------------------------------------------------------
-		and command 'tensorboard --logdir=log to overview the graph with tensorboard. you should check the model paper and find the FC layer or choose a node you want to begin.
+		and command 'tensorboard --logdir=log' to overview the graph with tensorboard. you should check the model paper and find the FC layer or choose a node you want to begin.

 	build a simple FC layer by you own: